Maimon1191/Maimon1191/README.md

 # About Me

-Hi there! 👋 I'm [Nehoray Maimon], an Industrial and Management student with a passion for programming and data analysis.
+Hi there! 👋 I'm Nehoray Maimon, an Industrial and Management student with a passion for programming and data analysis.
 I'm a serious and dedicated learner who loves working with Java, Python, and SQL.

 ## My Interests